Can You Bring Snacks on a Cruise? (And Do You Need To?)

 One question many first-time cruisers ask while preparing for their trip is whether they should pack snacks.

-While most cruise lines do allow certain snacks to be brought onboard, many travelers find that they simply don’t need them.
+While most cruise lines do allow certain snacks to be brought onboard, many travelers find that they simply do not need them.

-Understanding when snacks make sense and when they probably aren’t necessary can help simplify packing before the trip.
+Understanding when snacks make sense and when they probably are not necessary can help simplify packing before the trip.

 Cruise Ships Already Offer a Lot of Food